 - A. Factor 1: Relevance to ESE Programs as Defined in Reference Source Material (40% of total value) - 1.
 The element's or subsystem's relevance and potential contribution to NASA's scientific and technical areas of emphasis, including the potential to enable new information products and/or measurements. - 2.
 The potential of the element or subsystem to be integrated, once matured, into an operational system.
 Integration potential will be assessed in part on the basis of the entry TRL and planned exit TRL. - 3.
 The potential for the element or subsystem to reduce the risk, cost, size, and development time of ESE systems.
 Potential cost reductions should be clearly stated and substantiated to the extent possible, with supporting analysis indicating scalability. - B. Factor 2: Technical Merit (30% of total value) - 1.
 Feasibility and merit of the proposed technical approach to achieve the technology analysis or development objectives; possibility of commercial benefit. - 2.
 Degree of innovation of the proposed technology analysis or development concepts and approach. - 3.
-Substantiated justification that the element, subsystem, or system analysis or technical development is at the appropriate level of readiness (TRL).
-A minimum entry TRL of 3 is required; a maximum exit TRL of 7 is permitted. - 4.
+Justification of the technology readiness level (TRL) for the proposed research.
+For this Master NRA, the entry TRL must be between 1 and 6 inclusive, with the exit TRL no higher than 7.
+Each mini-solicitation will contain additional TRL guidance. - 4.
 Feasibility of obtaining the potential reduction in risk, cost, size, and development time with the proposed element, subsystem, or system and measurable TRL increases.
 The TRL must advance by at least one (1) level during the life of the project. - C. Factor 3: Cost and Programmatic Realism (30% of total value) - 1.
-Adequacy and realism of proposed milestones and associated success criteria.

-- 2. Cost realism of the proposed budget. - 3.
+Adequacy and realism of proposed milestones and associated success criteria. - 2.
+Cost realism of the proposed budget. - 3.
 Adherence to sound and consistent management practices appropriate to the TRL of the proposed task. - 4.
 Past performance and related experience in the proposed area of study or technology development. - 5.
-Qualifications of key personnel, and adequacy of facilities, staff, and equipment to support the proposed activity. - 6.
+Qualifications of key personnel and adequacy of facilities, staff, and equipment to support the proposed activity. - 6.
 Commitment of the organization's management to the proposed technology development (evidenced by cost and resource sharing, prior teaming arrangements, etc.).
 Proposers must identify any current, pending, or previous investment in the proposed activity by any entity and provide supporting documentation.